yasio/yasio/README.md

 * support IPv6-only network.
 * support multi-connections at one thread.
 * support deadline timer.
-* processing tcp sticky internal, user do not need to care it.
+* support unpack tcp packet internal, user do not need to care it.
 * support lua bindings
 * support cocos2d-x jsb
 * support CocosCreator jsb2.0